holaluz/handbook/organization/teams/platform_team.md

 ## Mission

-Platform team mission is to help Holaluz development teams to reach development in a safe, fast and scalable way.
+Platform team mission is to help Holaluz development teams to reach production in a safe, fast and scalable way.

 ## Vision